sst/guide/_chapters/why-create-serverless-apps.md

 layout: post
 title: Why Create Serverless Apps?
 date: 2016-12-24 00:00:00
+description: Why create a serverless single page application on AWS using React.js.
 ---

 It is important to address why it is worth learning how to create serverless apps.
 There are a couple of reasons why serverless apps are favored over traditional server hosted apps.